Analysis | Russia rationalization breaks further into the Trump-ian GOP mainstream

 Arguably the second most significant player in the evolving GOP view of Russia and Putin has been Fox’s own Tucker Carlson.
 On Tuesday night, he suggested that maybe people shouldn’t hate Putin because Putin hadn’t wronged them in a direct and personal way.

 “Before that happens, it might be worth asking yourself … why do I hate Putin so much?”
 Carlson said.
 “Has Putin ever called me a racist?
 Has he threatened to get me fired for disagreeing with him?
-Has he shipped every middle class job in my town to Russia?
+Has he shipped every middle-class job in my town to Russia?
 Did he manufacture a worldwide pandemic that wrecked my business and kept me indoors for two years?
 Is he teaching my children to embrace racial discrimination?
 Is he making fentanyl?
 Is he trying to snuff out Christianity?
 Does he eat dogs?”

 Carlson concluded: “These are fair questions, and the answer to all of them is no. Vladimir Putin didn’t do any of that.”